MicrosoftDocs/azure-devops-docs/docs/organizations/security/view-permissions.md

 ---
-title: View permissions
+title: View permissions for yourself or others
 titleSuffix: VSTS & TFS
-description: Steps for finding what permissions you or your team members have, including project-level, collection-level, and object-level perms ms.assetid:
+description: Steps for finding what permissions you or your team members have, including project-level, collection-level, and object-level permissions and security ms.assetid:
 ms.prod: devops
 ms.technology: devops-security